Undergraduate Scholarships and Awards

 Scholarships for High School Seniors

 Congratulations on being admitted to Purdue and its Hospitality and Tourism Management Program!
-Below is one scholarship to consider.
+Below is one scholarship you may consider.
 The White Family Scholars Scholarship was established in 2023 in memory of the late hospitality visionary and Purdue alum, Bruce White.
-Bruce White was the founder and former chairman of White Lodging, a hospitality company headquartered in Merrillville, Indiana.
-The Scholarship aims to support outstanding new students enrolled in Purdue’s Hospitality & Tourism Management (HTM) major, and committed to completing the HTM Finance Concentration.
-The scholarship will cover full tuition and fees for United States (U.S.) citizens or U.S. permanent residents for one year only.
+He was the founder and former chairman of White Lodging, a hospitality company headquartered in Merrillville, Indiana.
+The Scholarship aims to support outstanding students enrolled in Purdue’s Hospitality & Tourism Management (HTM) major who are committed to completing the HTM Finance Concentration.
+The scholarship will cover full tuition and fees for United States (U.S.) citizens or U.S. permanent residents for one academic year only.
 Recipients of the scholarship can reapply each year during their tenure at Purdue.
 To apply, complete the application and upload your documents at the link below.

 Website